Ayxin, Golos, and Ryxi watched as the interlopers descended into the gorge.

 Was it a nickname or a title?
-During Ayxin's time, all of the Daoshi and Kenshi had officious titles.
+During Ayxin's time, all Daoshi and Kenshi had officious titles.

-“I am a member of the CCP; I hold the rank of Captain in the PLA.
-I am currently serving as a member of the Internal Security Bureau, holding the position of Inspect-Secretary.”
+"I am a member of the CCP; I hold the rank of Captain in the PLA.
+I currently serve as a member of the Internal Security Bureau, holding the position of Inspect-Secretary."

-Ayxin had spoken to representatives of the CCP before, they were the ones who had succeeded the Dynastic rule of the Clans.
-It had been almost five decades since.
+Ayxin had spoken to representatives of the CCP before.
+They were the ones who had succeeded the Dynastic rule of the Clans.
+It had been almost five decades since she heard of their rebellion.
 Did the CCP even exist still?
 Were they still farmers?

 The man furrowed his brows.

-“I see.
-Let's get on with business then.
-Where is my niece?”
+"Now that we're acquainted.
+Let's get on with business, then.
+Where is my niece?"

-“She is being entertained by my brother, Golos."
+"My brother, Golos, is entertaining her."
 Ayxin was relieved that the conversation returned to a familiar setting.
-“Do not fret.
-He has been instructed to leave her alive.”
+"Do not fret.
+He has been instructed to leave her alive."

 She raised both hands to show her peaceful intentions.

-The mist cleared, they were now hovering above the village.
+The mist cleared, and they were now hovering above the village.